ryandrewjohnson/ui-router.grant/README.md

     })
 ```

-The following states are currently accessible by any user, but what we would like to actually happen is restrict certain states to certain users.
-What we would actually like to happen for the above states is the following:
+The following states are currently accessible by any user, but we would like to enforce the following rules:

-* `user-only` can only be accessed by users
+* `user-only` can only be accessed by *users*
-* `admin-only` can only be accessed by admins
+* `admin-only` can only be accessed by *admins*
-* `except-user` can be accessed by anyone except users
+* `except-user` can be accessed by anyone except *users*
-* `combined` can only be accessed by someone who is both a user and admin
+* `combined` can only be accessed by someone who is both a *user* and *admin*
 * 'denied' will be where users are redirected when failing a grant test

-Now that we know who should be allowed tp access what state, we need to set up the tests that will determine if someone is a **user** or **admin**.
-In order to create the tests for these user types you will use the `grant.addTest()` method which will then create an instance of `GrantTest`.
+Creating tests with the grant module is easy.
+In order to enforce the above rules we need to create tests that will determine if someone is a **user** or **admin**.

 ```javascript
 app.module('app', ['ui.router.grant'])